Fionn-Mc/.dotfiles/README.md

-Just some config files, will be updated
+Just some config files, will be updated later